 Archestratus was a Greek writer who lived around 350 BC, on the island of Sicily just off the boot of the Italian peninsula.
-Though not a cook himself, he seems to have been a gourmand and a lover of good food and eating.
+Though probably not a cook himself, he was a gourmand and a lover of good food and eating.

 The Greek homeland was considered poor compared to the rich agricultural lands of Sicily and its wealthy cities.
 Sicily had come to be identified with good eating and sophisticated food by the 400s BC.
 Plato, in fact, thought that the Greek Sicilians were obsessed with food to the point of being gluttonous.